gboeing/ppde642/syllabus/readme.md

 # Assignments and Evaluation

 Per USC guidelines, for each course unit the university expects 2 hours of out-of-class student work per week.
 This is a 4 unit course.
 Therefore, you should expect an average of 8 hours of out-of-class work each week: please budget your time accordingly.
 See the schedule below for assignment due dates and see the "assignments" folder for instructions.
 Active participation is expected (and graded) in the classroom.

-Final grades will be assigned according to the following, for a total of 1000 points:
+Final grades will be weighted as follows:

-  - 500 points: 4 analytics assignments × 125 points each
+  - 50%: four analytics assignments
-  - 100 points: mini-lecture
+  - 10%: mini-lecture
-  - 100 points: final presentation
+  - 10%: final presentation
-  - 200 points: final project
+  - 20%: final project
-  - 100 points: active participation in classroom and on Slack
+  - 10%: active participation in classroom and on Slack

 Assignments must be submitted via Blackboard by 23:59 pacific time on their due date.
-Late assignment submissions will be deducted 20% per day.
+Late assignment submissions will be deducted one letter grade per day.
 Late final project submissions will not be accepted or graded.
 Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, or temporary system outages.
 If you have any technical issues when submitting, contact USC IT.
 It is solely the student's responsibility to ensure that all submissions have gone through on time, so please visually confirm successful submission in the system.
 The timestamp in the submission system is our official record: if it says you're late, you're late.
 You can expect grades to be posted within two weeks.
 Grades are non-negotiable.